tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 However, they cannot create new delegated credentials.
 Thus, delegated credentials should not be used to send a delegation to an untrusted party, but is meant to be used between parties that have some trust relationship with each other.
-The secrecy of the delegated credential's private key is thus important and several access control mechanisms SHOULD be used to protect it, including file system controls, physical security, or hardware security modules.
+The secrecy of the delegated credential's private key is thus important and access control mechanisms SHOULD be used to protect it, including file system controls, physical security, or hardware security modules.